Ischaemic Affairs of the Heart

 #3

-I was 35 when diagnosed with Cutaneous T-Cell Lymphoma — Mycosis Fungoides.
-When the biopsies came back my dermatologist told me I appeared to be early Stage I, and there were indications the disease may have two years to run (loved the vague cover-yer-arse language).
-He then helpfully showed me full-page colour photos of what the disease looked like in Stages III & IV… the stuff of nightmares.
-I was quietly told to get my affairs in order.
+I was 35 when diagnosed with Cutaneous T–Cell Lymphoma — Mycosis Fungoides.
+When the biopsies came back my dermatologist told me I appeared to be early Stage I, and there were indications the disease may have two years to run (loved the imprecise language).
+He then helpfully showed me full–page colour photos of what the disease looked like in Stages III & IV… the stuff of nightmares.
+I was told to get my affairs in order.

-Around this time a leading non-Hodgkins lymphoma specialist was visiting from London.
-He was on the mailing list and wanted to see me.
+Around this time a leading non–Hodgkins lymphoma specialist was visiting from London.
+He was on the mailing–list and wanted to see me.
 He had a look at the small patches on my arms and feet and said: That's not Mycosis Fungoides.
 Looks more like some kind of eczema.
 So more photographs and more biopsies, which this time all came back negative.
 Sorry about that.

 #4

-24 years later, cheating death for a fourth time was sobering.
-It's obvious that things can escalate with home-made napalm or easily-excitable specialists or doing perilous things at a cliff's edge.
+24 years later, cheating death a fourth time was sobering.
+It's obvious things can escalate with home–made napalm or easily–excitable specialists or doing perilous things at a cliff's edge.
 But just walking to the station on a warm summer morning?…

 Of course I didn't win.
 But then again, you can only stretch your luck so far.